mobgen/halo-documentation/pages/cms/content/cms_content_items.md

 ### Search Content Items

 - Access the left panel menu '*Content*'.
-- Click in the list the module where you want to search a specific Content Item.
+- Click in the list the Content structure where you want to search a specific Content Item.
 - In the tabs, select the '*Content tab*'.
 - In the top action bar, click on '<span class="fa fa-search" /> *Search*'.
 - Enter your query and see how the list is getting updated.